GuanQunMu/IonTrap-WIPM/README.md

-# Control System for Quantum Information Process in Ion Traps
+# The Control System for Quantum Information Process in Ion Traps

 Updated on February 1, 2020.